dscho/pagefind-xkcd-demo/content/comics/2008-7-14-things-fall-apart.md

   'I'm nothing without you' is a fucked-up sentiment.
 img: https://imgs.xkcd.com/comics/things_fall_apart.png
 ---
+[Megan and Cueball are holding hands.
+The speech is in bubbles with arrows pointing towards the two.
+Not as usual with text just written above a line from the speaker.]

-girl: I wonder about us.
+Megan: I wonder about us.

-boy: I love you.
+Cueball: I love you.

+[Megan lets go of Cueball's hand.
+But he keeps his hand in the same position as before.
+Cueball's speech bubble covers the bottom of Megan's, indicating that he speaks partly over her sentence.]

-girl: We don't have fun together.
+Megan: We don't have fun together.

-boy: I love you.
+Cueball: I love you.

+[As Megan keeps her hands down, Cueball lifts his arm even more towards her.
+His speech bubble is covering the top part of his head, as well as the bottom of Megan's bubble.]

-girl: it's like we're clinging to the "relationship" framework like it's all we got.
+Megan: It's like we're clinging to the "relationship" framework like it's all we got.

-boy: I love you
+Cueball: I love you.

+[Megan leans back from Cueball as he leans towards her, one arm outstretched toward her.
+Cueball's speech bubble covers the lower right section of Megan's bubble, breaking her sentence off in the middle of her last word, clearly showing that he speaks in over her speech.]

-girl: who are you trying to reassur-
+Megan: Who are you trying to reassur—

-boy: I love you I love you I love you I love you
+Cueball: I love you I love you I love you I love you